The Horizontal-S maneuver

-As a pilot begins an RC Aerobatics competition career, he or she will start in the Basic category and advance to the Unlimited class.
+As a pilot begins an RC aerobatics competition career, he or she will start in the Basic category and advance to the Unlimited class.
 This requires dedication to perfect the sequences being flown and to learn the techniques required to tune competition airframes.
 Although all basic core maneuvers are the same between categories, the elements found within them can differ—which brings me to this month’s topic.

 The first maneuver of the 2015 International Miniature Aerobatic Club (IMAC) Advanced Known program is identified as a Horizontal-S. Not only does this figure contain numerous individual aerobatic elements—such as rolls in different directions and a positive snap roll combination—it also stresses the notion that a pilot should always execute each aerobatic maneuver while following the Aresti figures.
 All maneuvers, unless noted, are continuous after the pilot begins a sequence.